EnglundE/pasta-palace-ms2/README.md

 | Button Book                                   | Click the button Book                       | Modal shown with information               | Works as expected          |
 | Not choosing date/name/email/number/table/time| Book without filling in the fields          | Alert for 2.5 sec with action required     | Works as expected          |

+> * Developer comment: No email validator implemented at this stage.

 > 6. As a returning visitor i want to make a purchase for take away:

 | Feature                                       | Action                                      | Expected result                            | Actual result              |